That calculated dollar amount results from a 188.4% acceleration from $1.71 billion 5 years earlier in in 2020.

 Below are exports from Chad that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Chad’s goods trail Chadian importer spending on foreign products.

-Chad has highly negative net exports and therefore deep international trade deficits under the unknitted and non-crocheted clothing or accessories, as well as the the electrical machinery and equipment product category.
+Chad has notable negative net exports and therefore international trade deficits notably under the electrical machinery and equipment product category, as well as for vehicles and machinery including computers.

 Chadian Export Companies